 Marine Science is designed to provide an in-depth study of physical and biological properties of the world's oceans.
-The first semester focuses on physical oceanography and includes a study of plate tectonics, seafloor topography, seawater chemistry, currents, tides, beach processes, waves, sediments, and marine pollution.
-The second semester focuses on marine biology and includes a study of marine habitats, classification of life, marine ecology, and various marine organisms and includes animal dissections.
+Marine Science at UHS will fulfill the IUSD requirement of a third year, physical science class and is an alternative to Physics.
+Students in marine science will address NGSS physical science standards such as wave characteristics and functions, Newton's second law of motion, and how electric currents can be generated in a changing magnetic field by creating devices that convert one form of energy into another.
+The first semester focuses on physical oceanography and includes a study of plate tectonics, seawater chemistry, currents, tides, beach processes, waves, sediments, and marine pollution.
+The second semester focuses on marine biology and includes a study of marine habitats, classification of life, marine ecology, and various marine organisms and includes animal dissections to learn how evolution has designed solutions to solve physiological problems.
 Critical thinking and problem-solving skills are a major component of all science classes.
 By developing an understanding of the role science plays in our daily lives, students will begin to develop a sense of the interrelationship of science, mathematics, technology and society.

-- Explain how the physical features of the ocean are formed through geologic and biological processes. - Describe the chemical composition of seawater and the formation of both large- and small-scale ocean circulation patterns. - Describe selected marine habitats and their characteristic organisms - Identify major threats to the marine environment and potential solutions to these problems.
+- Explain how the physical features of the ocean are formed through geological and biological processes.
+This will include learning how Earth's internal processes create changes in continental and oceanic crust as well as past and current evidence of these processes. - Describe the chemical composition of seawater and the formation of both large- and small-scale ocean circulation patterns. - Describe selected marine habitats and their characteristic organisms - Identify major threats to the marine environment and potential solutions to these problems.